App terms and conditions

-These terms replace those we issued in February 2017.
-Please read and accept these terms and conditions to use the Barclays Mobile Banking app.
-You can find out more on our Barclays Mobile Banking page https://www.barclays.co.uk/ways-to-bank/mobile-banking-app/archive-terms-conditions/.
+These terms replace those we issued in March 2019 and reflect some new services that we’ll be making available now and in the near future.
+Please read and accept these terms and conditions to use the App.
+You can find out more on our App page https://www.barclays.co.uk/ways-to-bank/mobile-banking-app/archive-terms-conditions/.

 - Make payments (including international payments) and move money between your bank accounts